External oblique muscle

 The external oblique muscle (EOM) is one of the muscles that forms the anterior abdominal wall.
 Its free inferior border forms the inguinal ligament, and its aponeurotic part contributes to the anterior wall of the inguinal canal.

 The external oblique muscle arises from the outer surface of the middle of the shaft of lower six ribs as fleshy fibres.
 At the origin upper four slips and lower four slips interdigitate with the serratus anterior and the latissimus dorsi muscles respectively.
-The muscle gradually become aponeurotic, which inserts into the whole length of the linea alba with extension on to the pubic crest and the pectineal line.
-Lower fleshy fibres attaches to the outer lip of the anterior two thirds of the iliac crest.
+The muscle gradually becomes aponeurotic, which inserts into the whole length of the linea alba with extension onto the pubic crest and the pectineal line.
+Lower fleshy fibres attach to the outer lip of the anterior two thirds of the iliac crest.
 Muscle fibres are directed obliquely downwards and medially.